Complete Excel button design guide to trigger VBA macros

 Command buttons become popular

-People rapidly became familiar with this toolbox and command buttons were commonly added to company spreadsheets.
-As this toolbox was a hit, it has changed very little over the last 30 years and looks very similar to what is available on Excel's developer tab today.
+People rapidly became familiar with Visual Basic's toolbox and command buttons were usually used to trigger macros.
+As this toolbox was a hit, it has changed very little over the last 30 years and looks very similar to what is available in Excel's developer tab today.

 - Very limited formatting options available.